marina601/discover-malta/TESTING.md

 1. As a frequent user, I want to customize my profile page

     - A logged-in user may navigate to their profile page.
-    - Profile page displays a number of options available to the user
+    - Profile page displays several options available to the user
-    - By clicking on the linkg "Edit Your Profile" user will be directed to the page where they can view and update their personal information, including their avatar.
+    - By clicking on the link "Edit Your Profile" the user will be re-directed to the page where they can view and update their personal information, including their avatar.

 2. As a frequent user, I want to review the trips which I have been on.

-    - A logged in user, who has purchased a specific trip may navigato to trip detail page where a review form will be available to them
+    - A logged-in user, who has purchased a specific trip may navigate to the trip detail page where a review form will be available to them
-    - They may choose to give star rating, review title and their review of their experience
+    - They may choose to give star-rating, review title and their review of their experience
     - The form will be submitted and they will be able to view their review straight away on the same page
-    - If the user has not purchased the trip yet, a message will be displayed to them nofifying them they have to purchase the trip first
+    - If the user has not purchased the trip yet, a message will be displayed to them notifying them they have to purchase the trip first

 3. As a frequent user, I want to be able to update and delete my reviews.

-    - If the user is logged-in and has reviews, they can edit or delete thier reviews from:
+    - If the user is logged-in and has reviews, they can edit or delete their reviews from:
-       - *Trip Detali Page* by clicking on the appropriate buttons
+       - *Trip Detail Page* by clicking on the appropriate buttons
        - If the user submits another review for the same trip, their original review will be updated
-       - *Profile Page* - click on the link "Manage Reviews" which will take the user to *view_review.html* page.
+       - *Profile Page* - click on the link "Manage Reviews" which will take the user to the *view_review.html* page.
 All the user reviews are displayed on this page
-       - User may choose to "Edit" their review which will take the user to pre-filled form with their review and alert will appear letting the user know which review they are editing
+        - A user may choose to "Edit" their review which will take the user to a pre-filled form with their review and an alert will appear letting the user know which review they are editing.
-       - User may choodse to "Delete" their review, in that case a modal will appear asking the user to confirm their decision.
+       - User may choose to "Delete" their review, in that case, a modal will appear asking the user to confirm their decision.

 4. As a frequent user, I want to follow the site on social media.